 Alternative 2.
 Establish and require an education component in conjunction with a private recreational snapper grouper permit to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone.
-The education component would be implemented at the same time as the private recreational permit requirement.
+The education component would be implemented before initial issuance of a private recreational permit requirement.

 Alternative 3.
 Establish and require an education component in conjunction with a private recreational snapper grouper permit to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone.
-The education component would be implemented at a later date after the private recreational permit requirement has been established.
+The education component would be implemented after the private recreational permit requirement has been established.